Its Time to Bring Creativity Where it Belongs – The Center Stage

 “This book is devoted to the belief that cold-blooded analysis is due for a kick in the backside, and it’s high time to put passion, vision and creativity back where they belong: center stage.”

-Mavity’s book is full of contradiction.
-He is a businessman but in the same time an artist; he says something and then contradicts it; he claims something and then disregards it.
+Mavity’s book is full of contradictions.
+He is a businessman but at the same time an artist; he says something and then contradicts it; he claims something and then disregards it.
 All these contradictions, in my opinion, make it fun to read.

 Now it’s not that Mavity doesn’t believe in market research – he does.
 It is just to know when and how to use it (and he explains it in the chapter right after).
 Mavity keeps bringing examples of the right, creative brain.
 In one of the examples he used examples from the arts to transmit the message of creativity, but not only creativity – creativity that combines with taking risks (that I will say is entrepreneurship):

 When Goya painted the clothed Maja and the naked maria, perhaps two of the most significant paintings of that century, the Spanish Inquisition expelled him from his job as an official painter to the Spanish court.
 Manet’s greatest masterpiece, Dejeuner sur l’herbe, was brutally rejected from the salon for which it was painted.